galacticcouncil/hydration-docs/docs/polkadotjs_apps_local.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-You can use the Polkadot.JS app to connect to your local HydraDX node.
+You can use the Polkadot/apps to connect to your local HydraDX node.
 For this purpose, you need to have access to port `9944` which is used for RPC websocket connections.

 :::warning